 Seeking out new people and introducing yourself to them may be a useful way to meet others.
-For example, you may decide to try a new activity or go to a party, even though you won't know anyone else at the event.
-You may create new opportunities to meet others when you step outside of your usual activities.
-For example, you may meet new people when you join a club or group or get involved in an organization.
+For example, you may decide to go to a party, even though you won't know anyone else at the event.
 Informal gatherings, community centres, recreational courses or clubs, volunteer positions, schools and workplaces are also common places to meet people.